LithosphereRocketry/Nandy/Design/ProgrammersGuide.md

 above 0xFFFF) is also undefined behavior, and will usually result in reading the first bytes of program memory.

-In some cases, it may be necessary or advantageous to neglect the stack memory region and instead use the stack pointer as an extra general-purpose register.
+Like other registers, the stack pointer has no guaranteed initial value.
-This is referred to as "stack-pointer abuse."
+Therefore, it must be initialized before the stack can be used.
 Anytime the stack pointer does not represent the lowest allocated memory address on the stack, whether due to abuse or non-initialization, the stack is said to be "invalid"; when that condition is true, it is said to be "valid."

 ### Program Flow
 NANDy program flow is provided by a small handful of jump instructions.
 Local